Nashville, Memphis & New Orleans – A Music Roadtrip with a Twist

 If you love live music then you must not miss the Nashville, Memphis, New Orleans Road Trip.
 These 3 cities make up the Americana Music Triangle & a road trip here transports you on journey through the origins of 9 different music genres.
 Here is my perfect itinerary, along with the story of how a dream journey turned into a race to get home in the week that the world changed.“

 Nashville, Memphis & New Orleans

 I love live music.
-My husband was a drummer & when he was around, we would hunt down venues which featured live bands wherever we found ourselves in the world.
+My husband was a drummer & when he was around, we would hunt down venues that featured live bands wherever we found ourselves in the world.
 It prompted me to start to plan a future trip taking in the big music cities in the USA…Nashville to Memphis & Memphis to New Orleans.
 Unfortunately, when I lost Terry, this plan went on the backburner, but the road trip took its place on my Life List (#24), along with #22, a visit to Graceland.
 You can see my full list HERE.
 If you are interested in live music then why not also check out my post on Chicago?

 In 2019, I met Jill on a yoga retreat in Cuba.
 She contacted me to ask if I fancied joining her for a visit to the USA, as a bolt on to a work trip for her.
 I immediately suggested this adventure & she jumped at the opportunity.

 The route is also referred to as the Americana Music Triangle or “Gold Record Road”.
 Along the road you can find the origins & history that created 9 different music styles – Blues, Jazz, Country, Rock ‘N’ Roll, R&B/Soul, Gospel, Southern Gospel, Cajun/Zydeco & Bluegrass.”